TurboGears/tg2docs/docs/main/DownloadInstall.rst

 .. _pypi: http://pypi.python.org

-.. todo:: Difficulty: Easy.
-PostgreSQL drivers could also be psycopg2 or pg8000.
-When SQLAlchemy 0.6 comes out, we will update these commands.
+SQLAlchemy also has support for PyGreSQL and the 0.6 version will support pg8000 which is a fully python driver for postgres.
+TG plans to support these when SA 0.6 is released.

 Python 2.4 users will also need to install pysqlite_ themselves in order to use the sqlite database in the default configuration.
 In